ASchopenhauer/Project_Music_Generation/state_of_the_art/GANSynth.md

 * Adversarial audio synthesis : https://arxiv.org/abs/1802.04208
 -> attempts to adapt image GAN architectures to generate waveforms in a straightforward manner
 * The original NSynth paper
+* A note on the evaluation of generative models : https://arxiv.org/abs/1511.01844